mreimann1/fanuc-ui/README.md

 ## Description

-Electron application which uses a REST API to collect readings from a FANUC robot.
+Electron application which uses a REST API to collect readings from a FANUC robot at [NextFlex](https://www.nextflex.us/).

 ## Initializing Project